Jinan47/Siraj/README.md

 ## Competition - MC2

 Siraj has been developed as part of the MC2 competition, showcasing the capabilities of this Flutter project.
 MC2 provides a platform for developers to demonstrate their skills and innovation.

-## Platform Availability

-Siraj is currently available exclusively for Android users.

-## Support and Feedback

-If you encounter any issues or have suggestions for improvement, please feel free to [open an issue](https://github.com/Jinan47/Siraj/issues).
-Your feedback is valuable in making Siraj a better tool for Quranic study.

 **Happy Quranic Studying with Siraj!** 🌟